warriordog/discord-picker-bot/README.md

-# DiscordEightBallBot
+# DiscordPickerBot
-8-ball bot for discord
+Discord bot that picks random people from the server.
+Responds to `pick!`.